SaaS App Click Tracking 101: How to Track User Engagement With Your WebApp

 To understand which features users are not engaging with you can set up feature tagging and track engagement across the UI.

-Knowing which features users are not engaging with enables you to design highly relevant in-app tutorials to get them to reach product milestones.
+Knowing which features users are not engaging with enables you to design highly relevant in-app tutorials to get them to reach product milestones and increase lifetime value.

-Use the checklists to create personalized onboarding and help customers get started.
+Use checklists to create personalized onboarding to help customers get started.
 Customize its look & feel and content to make the onboarding flow enticing and seamless.

-With Hotjar heatmaps you can track how users engage with your product’s interface and what are the most used elements.
+With Hotjar heat maps you can track just how many users of users engage with your product’s interface and what are the most used elements.
 You can then optimize the user experience by rearranging your dashboard in a way that provides the best usability.

 Google Analytics — for tracking links